So few business owners actively seek information from their customers about how their company is performing.

-Utilizing your customers’ feedback in a constructive way can help improve your customer relations as well as increase your business’s success.
-Here are some things to keep in mind when considering customer feedback surveys for your business.
+Constructively utilizing your customers’ feedback can help improve your customer relations and increase your business’s success.
+Here are some things to remember when considering customer feedback surveys for your business.

 Time-tested Ideas for Your Customer Feedback Surveys

-- Keep your survey short to eliminate survey fatigue, but robust enough to get real feedback.
-Don’t ask too many questions, but choose them wisely to delve deep into the customer experience.
-What you ask will depend on your business, but be specific in order to get the most useful and honest answers.
+- You can keep your survey short to eliminate fatigue but robust enough to get honest feedback.
+Don’t ask too many questions; choose them wisely to delve deep into the customer experience.
+What you ask will depend on your business, but be specific to get the most valuable and honest answers.

 - Don’t take negative feedback personally.
 It’s going to happen, no matter what business you’re in.
 Instead, respond graciously and use that feedback to make productive changes to your product or service.

 - Some people are hardwired to complain about everything.
-Keep it in perspective and look at the data as a whole.
-Learn to filter out the shallow complaints (about price, for instance, unless your sales are struggling and this needs evaluation) and focus on the feedback that showcases repetitious real concerns.
+Please keep it in perspective and look at the data as a whole.
+You can learn to filter out the shallow complaints (about price, for instance, unless your sales are struggling and this needs evaluation) and focus on the feedback that showcases repetitious real concerns.

-- Consider creating incentives for your team for improving client satisfaction.
+- Consider creating incentives for your team to improve client satisfaction.
 Reward the employees who best discover how to turn feedback into product & service improvements and revenue.

 - Be timely.
 Send out surveys to customers immediately after they have received their product or service.
 Otherwise, they’re likely to forget the experience before they get the chance to give feedback.